TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/Slack.rst

 On that page, you will also find information about recomended channels.

-See :ref:`Appendix: Slack <slack-intro>` for more information on Slack.
+See :ref:`Appendix: Slack <appendix-slack-intro>` for more information on Slack.